rccordell/feeling-responsive/pages/schedule.md

 Read (optional):

-+ Lisa Gitelman, “Print Culture (Other Than Codex): Job Printing and Its Importance"
++ Lisa Gitelman, "Print Culture (Other Than Codex): Job Printing and Its Importance"

 Watch (Optional)